 Enforce the Rules Impartially

 A common complaint about HOA rules is that boards either do not enforce them or do so unfairly.
 When this happens, the residents have little incentive to follow the rules.
 For example, if the rule states that improperly parked cars will be towed within 24 hours, the vehicles should be towed within the stated time frame.
 You can’t tow some vehicles and let others stay if you expect everyone to comply.

 Change Unreasonable Rules

 Sometimes the problem is the rule itself.
 Residents may refuse to comply with rules they think are unfair.
 These types of rules include restrictions on where pets can walk in the neighborhood, types of vehicles allowed in the driveway, and the length of time relatives can stay with a resident.
 If there’s a particular rule that doesn’t seem to work for members, look for ways to change it so they’re more willing to follow it.

 Don’t let confusing rules create disorder in your neighborhood.
-Call Hudack Law today at 714-351-3236 or 951-708-3577 to discuss how we can help you review and revise your HOA rules so they are easy to understand and follow.
+Contact Hudack Law today at (877) 314-4309 Toll-free, please visit areas of service (open link in a new tab) or hudacklaw.com (open link in a new tab) to discuss how we can help you review and revise your HOA rules so they are easy to understand and follow.